wesam-k/reademe-form/README.md

 ### Hi there, I'm Wesam Alkfere [wesam-k][website] 👋

 ## I'm a front-end Developer!
 - 🔭  I’m currently working on a VS Code
 - 🌱  I’m currently learning everything 🤣
 - 👯  I’m looking to become as professional Developer
 - 🥅  2020 Goals: Finish study in HYF and get an internship
-- ⚡ Fun fact: I love to hike and travel
+- ⚡  Fun fact: hiking and traveling
+- quote: Never lose your enthusiasm to learn something new every day

 ### Connect with me: